Elea95/Elea95-intern-repo/react_fundamentals.md

 ✅ Ensured routing works correctly in a standard CSR (Client-Side Rendering) environment.

 This approach avoids conflicts and makes the navigation task much easier.

+# Understanding React Hooks: useEffect
+## Reflection
+ 📝 **Questions & Answers**
+1) When should you use useEffect instead of handling logic inside event handlers?

+ - useEffect is for side effects that should run automatically (e.g., fetching data on mount, subscriptions).

+ - Event handlers are for user-triggered actions (e.g., clicking a button).

+2) What happens if you don’t provide a dependency array?

+ - useEffect runs after every render, which can cause infinite loops if it updates state.

+3) How can improper use of useEffect cause performance issues?

+ - Unnecessary re-renders: If dependencies aren’t optimized, it can keep running.

+ - Memory leaks: Not cleaning up (e.g., event listeners, intervals) can waste resources.